-Taking Your Car to Paris?
+Taking Your Car to France?
 Don't Forget Your Crit'Air Sticker!

-The Crit'Air sticker is to be placed in the windscreen and provides a visible way to identify the level of emissions a vehicle produces.
-These stickers will split cars up into 6 categories depending on emission levels as follows;
+The Crit'Air certificate is a sticker which is placed in the windscreen of your vehicle to provide a visible way to identify the level of emissions produced.
+These stickers are split up into 6 categories depending on emission levels as follows;

 Crit'Air Sticker Categories